Large-Momentum Effective Theory: Renormalization and Matching for PDFs

 where the subscript ``tree'' means the tree-level matrix element in perturbation theory.
 If $\mu_{ R} \gg \Lambda_{\rm QCD}$, $Z_O$ defined in \eq{rimom} is in the perturbative region, and we can convert it to the $\MS$ scheme order by order in perturbation theory.
 In this sense, $Z_O$ is not literally nonperturbative, but an all-order calculable quantity.

-Since the nonlocal quark bilinear operator $O_\Gamma(z)$ has been proven to be multiplicatively renormalizable in the coordinate space, we can also renormalize it in the RI/MOM scheme and then convert the result to $\MS$~\cite{Constantinou:2017sej,Stewart:2017tvs}.
+Since the nonlocal quark bilinear operator $O_\Gamma(z)$ has been proven to be multiplicatively renormalizable in the coordinate space, one can also renormalize it in the RI/MOM scheme and then match the result to PDF in the $\MS$ scheme~\cite{Constantinou:2017sej,Stewart:2017tvs}.
 On the lattice, the off-shell matrix element of an operator is defined from its amputated Green's function, or vertex function, with off-shell quarks.
 For the nonlocal Wilson-line operator, the latter is

 where $S_0(p,a)$ is the bare quark propagator, and the external momentum $p$ is Euclidean on the lattice.
-Since Green's functions are not gauge invariant, one needs to fix a gauge, which is usually chosen to be the Landau gauge $\partial\cdot A=0$.
-Note that although this will make the renormalization factor gauge dependent, such dependence is expected to be canceled by the matching or scheme conversion order by order in perturbation theory.
-In pratice, the latter is carried out at fixed loop order, so there is still remaining gauge-dependence at higher orders in $\alpha_s$.
+Since Green's functions are not gauge invariant, one needs to fix a gauge (usually Landau gauge $\partial\cdot A=0$ is chosen), and the gauge dependence is expected to be canceled by the matching or scheme conversion order by order in perturbation theory.

 After including the quark wavefunction renormalization $Z_q$, which can be determined independently on the lattice~\cite{Martinelli:1994ty}, \eq{rimom} is revised as